-The textile industry releases 1.7 million tons of CO2 annually, which accounts for 10% of the world’s greenhouse gas emissions.
+The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

-Clothing and textile waste is taking at least 7% of the global landscape space.
+Clothing and textile waste occupies at least 7% of the global landscape.
 This has become a primary environmental concern.
 Rising consumer awareness and government pressure have prompted companies in this domain to research sustainable alternatives.

-The alarming reality of 92 million tons of clothing ending up in landfills annually has fueled the textile industry’s strategic shift toward biodegradable clothes.
+The alarming reality that 92 million tons of clothing end up in landfills annually has fueled the textile industry’s strategic shift toward producing biodegradable clothes.

 Biodegradable textiles address environmental concerns and align with the growing consumer preference for eco-friendly products.
-Companies incorporating these textiles are not just meeting regulatory standards but strategically positioning themselves to fulfill the market demand driven by conscious consumer choices.
+Companies incorporating these textiles are not only meeting regulatory standards but also strategically positioning themselves to fulfill market demand driven by conscious consumer choices.

-• Versatility in Form: Biodegradable materials like mycelium showcase remarkable adaptability.
+- Versatility in Form: Biodegradable materials, such as mycelium, showcase remarkable adaptability.
 They can form hard, leather-like materials for various apparel and softer suede-like textures for clothing.
 Additionally, mycelium can be processed into composite fabrics suitable for insulation and technical textile applications.
 Its capacity to conform to desired shapes during growth further enhances its versatility.

-• Reduced Carbon Footprint: Biobased synthetic fibers, deriving their raw materials from biomass, contribute to a reduced carbon footprint during the synthesis process.
+- Reduced Carbon Footprint: Biobased synthetic fibers, which derive their raw materials from biomass, contribute to a reduced carbon footprint during synthesis.
 This environmentally conscious approach aligns with the broader goals of sustainable textile production.

 How are companies manufacturing biodegradable textiles?